hannotify/java-live-demos/jakartaee/src/main/resources/labs/7-rest-api.md

 ## If time permits

+12. Introduce custom exceptions and ExceptionMappers, so that errors lead to appropriate REST responses automatically.
 12. Test and assert the expected behaviour of your REST endpoints using the [REST Assured](https://github.com/rest-assured/rest-assured) library.

 ## If even more time permits